wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Completed the Supervised Learning with scikit-learn course.
 * Started the course titled, "Supervised Machine Learning with Experts"
+* Completed the course on "Supervised Machine Learning with Experts"

+### Day 90: December 27, 2018

+**Today's Progress**:
+* Started the course titled, "Unsupervised Learning with Python"
+* Completed the first chapter.